techidaily/site-android-frp/source/_posts/in-2024-latest-guide-how-to-bypass-samsung-galaxy-s23-frp-without-computer-by-drfone-android.md

 The ****Samsung Galaxy S23 FRP code**** serves as a protective barrier.
 It prevents unauthorized individuals from utilizing the Samsung Galaxy S23 device after it has been reset.
 By requesting the Google account credentials tied to the Samsung Galaxy S23 device, it acts as an extra layer of security.
 This ensures that only authorized users can access and operate the Samsung Galaxy S23 device.
 In essence, the Samsung Galaxy S23 FRP code is an integral security feature that reinforces user authentication.

 It prevents unauthorized access to the Samsung Galaxy S23 device, providing additional protection.
-Each [Samsung device](https://drfone.wondershare.com/unlock/vivo-screen-lock.html)possesses a distinct FRP (Factory Reset Protection) code.
+Each [Samsung device](https://drfone.wondershare.com/unlock/vivo-screen-lock.html) possesses a distinct FRP (Factory Reset Protection) code.
 It is linked to the Google account that was previously synchronized with the Samsung Galaxy S23 device.
 It activates when you perform a factory reset on your Samsung smartphone without signing out of the associated Google account.

 ### Usage of Samsung Galaxy S23 FRP Code